nappingrn/rustlings/README.md

-a daily practice repo to help keep the ghabit of daily programming
+The hardest part of going to the gym is getting there